coq/coq/doc/sphinx/proofs/writing-proofs/index.rst

 Basic proof writing
 ===================

-Coq is an interactive theorem prover, or proof assistant, which means that proofs can be constructed interactively through a dialog between the user and the assistant.
+The Rocq Prover is a proof assistant (or interactive theorem prover), which means that proofs can be constructed interactively through a dialog between the user and the assistant.
 The building blocks for this dialog are tactics which the user will use to represent steps in the proof of a